Iglesias, Sardinia: Medieval fortifications

 Pisan walls surround the city's historic centre, following its irregular outline and using its incline with the Castle of Salvaterra.
 Although urban expansion led to the incorporation of several stretches of wall into private homes, the remnants retain the features of medieval military fortifications: blind façades of mixed stones arranged in horizontal courses to create an uneven mass, providing resistance to attack.
 With 23 towers, the walls could be passed through four gateways: Porta Maestra, Porta Castello, Porta Sant Antonio and Porta Nuova.

 Town Hall

-Town Hall is at the heart of the historic town centre relative to the medieval walls.
+The former Town Hall is at the heart of the historic town centre relative to the medieval walls.
 According to plans by civil engineer Antonio Cao Pinna, it was built by the Vincenzo Sulcis company between 1871 and 1872.
 The façade, set on a base of volcanic-stone ashlar, is divided horizontally by stringcourse cornices.
 The council meeting room was decorated during the 1920s in a design by Sardinian sculptor Francesco Ciusa and painter and illustrator Remo Branca.
 Artist Carmelo Floris created a triptych of panel paintings which decorates the rear walls.